HowcanoeWang/Floraecite/README.md

  # Floræcite
 ## How to use it
-Download the download.zip
+Download the download folder

-Extract ‘floraecite.exe’ and ‘Data’ in that zip file.
-Put them together in the same folder.
+Make sure @floraecite.exe@ and @Data@ together in the @same@ folder.

 ## Notice
 The Data(000.xlsx and pictures) are examples provided by the course of Autecology(FOR2425), College of Foresty and Geology，University of New Brunswick

 After opening the programme, it will create a log file called memeory.floraecite please DO NOT delete it!
 It records your mastery of species.

 This programme could list your least familiar species at the first beginning due to your using process!

 ## Make your own database
 1. The 000.xlsx is the most important file that you should not change the name of this file.